Breakfast at a Kooky Cafe

-After leaving the aquarium we continued our bike ride along the coastline for a hunt of a beach where we could go for a refreshing swim in the sea.
+After leaving the floating aquarium we continued our fun day out and the bike ride along the coastline near Shimoda for a hunt of a beach where we could go for a refreshing swim in the sea.
 Read all about it in my following post.

 Follow us on Social Media